Garrison, County Fermanagh: Transport

 Ulsterbus route 64 serves Garrison on Thursday with two journeys to Belleek and Belcoo and one journey to Letterbreen and Enniskillen.
 Belleek, approximately five miles away, is served by Bus Éireann route 30 every two hours each way for most of the day plus an overnight coach.
 This route operates to Donegal, Cavan, Dublin Airport and Dublin.

 Lough Melvin

-Lough Melvin in Ireland is home to the Gillaroo or 'salmo stomachius', a species of trout which eats primarily snails.
-Gillaroo is derived from the Irish for 'red fellow' (Giolla Rua).
-This is due to the fish's distinctive colouring.
-It has a bright buttery golden colour on its flanks with bright crimson and vermillion spots.
-The gillaroo is also characterised by a "gizzard", which is used to aid the digestion of hard food items such as water snails.
-They feed almost exclusively on bottom-living animals (snails, sedge fly larvae and freshwater shrimp), except in late summer when they come to the surface to feed and may be caught on the dry fly.
-Other lakes reputed to contain the gillaroo are Lough Neagh, Lough Conn, Lough Mask and Lough Corrib.
-However, the unique gene found in the Lough Melvin trout has not been found in some 200 trout populations in Ireland or Britain and experiments carried out by Queen's University Belfast established that the Lough Melvin gillaroo species has not been found anywhere else in the world.
+Lough Melvin, which to the west of Garrison village, is home to the gillaroo or 'salmo stomachius', a species of trout which eats primarily snails.
+The name 'gillaroo' is derived from the Irish giolla rua meaning 'red fellow'.
+This is due to the distinctive golden colour on its flanks with bright crimson and vermillion spots.
+While other lakes also contain the gillaroo, a unique gene found in the Lough Melvin trout has not been found in other populations and experiments carried out by Queen's University Belfast established that the Lough Melvin gillaroo species has not been found anywhere else in the world.

-The sonaghan trout (Salmo nigripinnis) is a sub-species of trout unique to Lough Melvin.
-It can have a light brown or silvery hue with large, distinctive black spots.
-There are sometimes small, inconspicuous red spots located along its posterior region.
-Its fins are dark brown or black with elongated pectorals.
-Sonaghan are found in areas of open, deep water, where they feed on mid-water planktonic organisms.
+The sonaghan trout (Salmo nigripinnis) is a sub-species of trout that is also unique to Lough Melvin.